pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

-SKDB is first of all an SQL database, that can be embedded anywhere, but what's special about it, is that it allows you to create chains of database instances connected with each-other.
+SKDB is first of all an SQL database, that can be embedded anywhere, but what's special about it, is that it allows you to create chains of database instances connected with each other.
 For example, to run our auction example, we would need an SKDB instance running server-side (to run the spreadsheet logic) and instances running for each client (reader and writer).
 But it's only once they are connected together